kubewarden/kubewarden.io/content/blog/2025/08/kubewarden-1.28-release.md

 date: 2025-08-26
 ---

-Kubewarden 1.28 has emerged anew from a bath in the lake.
+Kubewarden 1.28 has emerged refreshed from a bath in the lake (just like my dog on the morning walk before writing this post!).
 This release cycle comes mainly with improvements on policies, though some stack features plus `kwctl` bugfixes also bubbled up.

 ## Supporting Hauler for air-gap installs